swcarpentry/r-novice-gapminder/09-control-flow.md

 action within the condition is not evaluated.
-Such cases where multiple comparisons/logical statements are contained within one single vector are not uncommon, and I suspect you are probably looking for the functions `any` or `all` before running an `if` statement. `any` will return TRUE if at least one TRUE value is found within a vector, otherwise will return `FALSE`.
+Such cases where multiple comparisons/logical statements are contained within one single vector are not uncommon, and I suspect you are probably looking for the functions `any` or `all` before running an `if` statement.
+The `any` function will return TRUE if at least one TRUE value is found within a vector, otherwise it will return `FALSE`.
 The function `all`, as the name suggests, will only return `TRUE` if all values in the vector are `TRUE`.
-We can build on the above example to make this clear - suppose that we want to make sure that we avoid the warning message, and, on top of that, print a more informative message:
+We can build on the above example to make this clear --- suppose that we want to make sure that we avoid the warning message, and, on top of that, print a more informative message: